rbodepudi/react-redux-saga/README.md

 Steps to start the app

-1. Go to react-redux folder
+1. Go to react-redux-saga folder

 2. do npm install